phoenixdataworks/azure-fabric-automation/Fabric-Scaling-README.md

 3. **Schedule doesn't execute at the expected time**
    - Verify the time zone setting is correct.
    - Check that the Azure Automation account has the necessary permissions.

+4. **Permission errors when running scaling operations**
+   - Verify the role assignment was created successfully.
+   - Wait 5-10 minutes for RBAC permissions to propagate.
+   - If needed, manually add the Contributor role for the managed identity.

 ## Next Steps